thakurdiwakar/CodeClause_Contact-form-with-Captcha/README.md

 # Contact Form with Captcha

-This is a simple project that demonstrates how to create a contact form with captcha using HTML and CSS.
+This is a simple project that demonstrates how to create a contact form with captcha using HTML ,CSS and JavaScript.

 ## Getting Started